Washington Commanders: Redskins branding controversy

-The team rebranded as the Commanders, featuring new logos and uniforms, in 2022.
-In 2023, the Native American Guardians Association (NAGA) launched a petition to return to the Redskins branding; NAGA later attempted to sue the Commanders for defamation after team management claimed NAGA to be a "fake" association.
-In 2024, U.S. Senator from Montana Steve Daines advocated for the NFL to honor Blackfeet Nation member Blackie Wetzel in recognition of his role in designing the team's former logo depicting a Native American chief based on John Two Guns White Calf, the last chief of the Blackfeet.
-While Daines sought to honor the legacy without calling for the return of the Redskins branding, some viewed the gesture as insufficient compared to addressing more pressing community needs.
-The Wetzel family stated their desire to regain the rights to the logo to use it to raise awareness about social issues on reservations.
+In 2022, the team rebranded as the Commanders.
+In 2023, the Native American Guardians Association (NAGA) launched a petition to return to the Redskins branding; NAGA later attempted to sue the Commanders for defamation after team management claimed NAGA was a "fake" association.
+In 2024, U.S. senator Steve Daines advocated that the NFL honor Blackfeet Nation member Blackie Wetzel in recognition of his role in designing the team's former logo depicting a Native American chief based on John Two Guns White Calf, the last Blackfeet chief.
+Daines sought to honor the legacy without calling for the return of the Redskins branding, but some viewed the gesture as insufficient compared to addressing more pressing community needs.
+The Wetzel family said they wished to regain the rights to the logo to use it to raise awareness about social issues on reservations.
 In November 2024, the U.S. Senate Committee on Energy and Natural Resources voted 17–2 to transfer control of the RFK Stadium site to the District of Columbia.
-The bill's approval came after negotiations between the team, NFL, and Daines to potentially restore the Redskins logo, with portions of merchandise proceeds going to Native American causes.
-In July 2025, U.S. president Donald Trump suggested he would block a deal for New Commanders Stadium to be built in Washington, D.C. if the team did not return to the Redskins branding.
+The bill's approval came after negotiations between the team, NFL, and Daines about restoring the Redskins logo, with portions of merchandise proceeds going to Native American causes.
+In July 2025, President Donald Trump suggested he would block the New Stadium at RFK Campus deal if the team did not return to the Redskins branding.